vkakerbeck/Learning-World-Representations/README.md

 <iframe width="600" height="300" frameborder="0" scrolling="no" src="content/anim_encodings.html"></iframe>
 </div>

-## K-Means Clustering on the Activations
+## K-Means Clustering on the Visual Activations
-In Figure 3 you can see the distribution on images into 10 clusters calculated with k-means clustering.
+In Figure 3 you can see the distribution of images into 10 clusters calculated with k-means clustering.
+The clustering is performed on the embedding of the visual observations (256 dimensions).
 When looking at the images in the different clusters one can make out some semantic patterns.
 Some cluster contain images where the agent walks through doors or sees other rewarding events coming such as blue spheres or keys (for instance see cluster 0 &1), other clusters contain frames where the agent walks through rooms (cluster 3 & 4) while others contain jumping (cluster 2) or right/left turns (cluster 9).

 <div align="center">
 <p><img src="./content/images/KMeans_10_Distribution_Web.png" alt="Figure 3" title="Figure 3: K-Means Distribution"></p>